 In Florida, individuals who have been convicted of sexual offenses are required to register as a sex offender.
 Once you are on this database, your private information can be accessed by the public, such as your name, picture, addresses, convicted crimes, etc. This can have a negative impact on your employment opportunities and prohibit you from going near schools, parks, playgrounds, and day cares.

 At our law firm, we do our best to fight for your future.
 We know that there is a lot at stake in sex crime cases.
-You can trust us to vigorously advocate for you, inside and outside of the courtroom.
+You can trust our West Palm Beach sex crime lawyers to vigorously advocate for you, inside and outside of the courtroom.

 Call the Law Offices of Greg Rosenfeld for your free consultation.